erik-larsen/emscripten-sdl2-ogles2/README.md

 ## Try it

-[Hello Triangle](https://erik-larsen.github.io/emscripten-sdl2-ogles2/hello_triangle.html) - Demonstrates minimal code needed to draw a colorful triangle with shaders, with support for mouse and touch input.
+[Hello Triangle](https://erik-larsen.github.io/emscripten-sdl2-ogles2/hello_triangle.html) - Minimal code needed to draw a triangle with shaders, with support for mouse and touch input.
 Controls:
 - Pan with left mouse or finger touch
 - Zoom with mouse wheel or pinch gesture.